Skip to content

 A Fairer NHSGGC 2020-24 Easy Read

-Meeting the needs of our BME patients
+Meeting the needs of BME people

 This information is for the attention of all NHSGGC staff involved in the treatment and care of Black and Minority Ethnic patients (BME).
 Following these guidelines will help ensure that our BME patients access the services and treatments that meet their needs.
 This information is also available on the Right Decisions app.